 TGbi Editor: Instruction: Modify 12.6.9 RSN management of the IEEE 802.1X Controlled Port as shown below (track change on)

 12.6.9 RSN management of the IEEE 802.1X Controlled Port

-(#2128)In an RSN, this standard (#1794)relies on the fact that IEEE 802.1X Supplicants and Authenticators exchange protocol information via the IEEE 802.1X (#1909)Uncontrolled Port .
-The IEEE 802.1X Controlled Port is blocked from passing general data traffic between the STAs until an IEEE 802.1X authentication procedure completes successfully over the IEEE 802.1X Uncontrolled Port.
+(#2128)In an RSN, this standard (#1794)relies on the fact that IEEE 802.1X Supplicants and Authenticators exchange protocol information via the IEEE 802.1X (#1909)Uncontrolled Port or Authentiction frames carrying EAPOL PDU.
+The IEEE 802.1X Controlled Port is blocked from passing general data traffic between the STAs until an IEEE 802.1X authentication procedure completes successfully over the Authentiction frames exchange carrying EAPOL PDU (if using IEEE 802.1X authentication utilizing Authentication frame) and the IEEE 802.1X Uncontrolled Port.
 The security of an RSNA depends on this (#1794)being true.

 In an infrastructure BSS or PBSS, if the STA associates with the AP or PCP, the STA indicates the IEEE 802.11 link is available by invoking the MLME-ASSOCIATE.confirm or MLME-REASSOCIATE.confirm primitive.
 This signals the Supplicant that the MAC has transitioned from the disabled to enabled state.
 At this point, the Supplicant’s Controlled Port is blocked, and communication of all non-IEEE-802.1X MSDUs sent or received via the port is not authorized.